Walking Tour

 * * *

 "In June of last year a most disastrous fire visited the business portion of the town, wiping out the hotels and stores; but Phoenix-like there has arisen out of the ashes a greater and better class of buildings.
-We now boast of three of the finest hotels to be found in western Canada, containing steam-heat, electric light fixtures, electric bells and telephone.
-We have a splendid local telephone system, and in a short time will have sewerage and water-works, all of which will be owned and controlled by the town.
+We now boast of three of the finest hotels to be found in western Canada, containing steam-heat, electric light fixtures, electric bells and telephones.
+We have a splendid local telephone system, and in a short time will have sewage and water-works, all of which will be owned and controlled by the town.

 "In closing these few remarks as to Fort Frances, we cannot do so without a reference to the progressive nature of our citizens.
-A complete fire apparatus, a new town hall and fire hall, with an up-to-date opera-house, constructed from native stone and brick, will give to the traveler and stranger that feeling of stablility and security which inspires all who visit our town.
+A complete fire apparatus, a new town hall and fire hall, with an up-to-date opera-house, constructed from native stone and brick, will give to the traveler and stranger that feeling of stability and security which inspires all who visit our town.

 8. "Stick 'em up!"